-The last time I was entrusted with any responsibility in the kitchen, it was setting the cookies (dough already made) in the oven, as my mother went to shower upstairs.
+The last time I was entrusted with any responsibility in the kitchen, it was setting the cookies (dough already made) in the oven.
 Seemed feasible.
 Oven gloves, check.
-Light clicks off once the temperature reaches 350 F, check.
+Light clicks off asthe temperature reaches 350 F, check.
 Game time.
-Next thing I know, smoke alarms are sounding, loudly.
-Ugh.
-I relentlessly rise from the couch, dog-earing the page in my book (I am Malala).
+Soon enough, smoke alarms were sounding, loudly.
+I relentlessly rose from the couch, dog-earing the page in my captivating novel.
 Smoke encircled the kitchen, as it seeped from the oven.
 As you may have imagined, what had earlier been delicious cookie dough was now a multitude of small, black hockey pucks.
 And my father was livid.
 But in my mind, I thought, why would anyone have entrusted me with this grandiose responsibility?
 I am “out” as a non-chef / horrible baker / terrible cook.

 Throughout In Praise of Difficult Women, Karen Karbo delves into the stories of 29 different women who dared to break the rules.
 From Ruth Bader Ginsburg (my role model) and Elizabeth Warren, Amy Poehler and J.K.
 Rowling, Hillary Rodham Clinton and Frida Kahlo, to Jane Goodall, Coco Chanel, Amelia Earhart and Eva Perón; each woman holds a very special yet communal experience when it comes to being “difficult”.
 Karen Karbo reflects, “Difficult women share many commonalities.
 But the one trait they all possess is complete indifference to what people think.”
 Not everyone is going to like you, but at the end of the day, you are making a difference.
 As long as you like yourself, keep keeping on.
 The difficult women, as Karen Karbo deems them, are difficult, yes.
 As a result, they have effected incredibly positive change.
 From breaking political glass ceilings and changing the way in which the entire world sees fashion, to flying airplanes and conceiving a profoundly unique wizarding world, these difficult women have changed the universe.
 And they are all ladies.

 In honor of Karen Karbo, the twenty-nine women and their stories she carefully recounts, and the many other difficult women who weren’t included in her book, let’s be difficult ourselves.
 Let’s be difficult for the other women who struggle to rediscover their daring, fearless voices, and for those that don’t yet have the freedom to raise their own.